gbv/daia/daia.md

 Response]:

-1. Documents and items are unique: all [Documents] and [Items] MUST have unique values in field `id`.
+1. Documents and items are unique: all [Documents] and [Items] MUST have unique values in field `id`, if given.
+As exception a document with a single item that does not have field `part` set MAY share the same `id` with its item (for instance a unique physical item without dedicated document identifier).

-2. Institution is disjoint to departments and storages: The value of field `id` in [DAIA Response] entity `institution` MUST NOT occur as `id` of another entity.
+2. Institution is is disjoint to departments and storages within the same
+   [DAIA response]: The value of field `institution.id` SHOULD NOT occur as `id` of another entity (`storage`, `department`, and `limitation`).

+4. [Limitations] SHOULD globally be disjoint with other entities (`institution`, `storage`, and `department`).

-3. Storages are subordinated to departments: The value of field `id` in [Item] entity `storage` MUST NOT be equal to field `id` of entity `department` of the same item.
+5. Storages are subordinated to departments: The value of field `id` in [Item] entity `storage` MUST NOT be equal to field `id` of entity `department` of the same item.

-4. An [Item] MUST NOT have an [available] service and an [unavailable] service with the same service type (field `service`) and equal values in field `limitation`.
+6. An [Item] MUST NOT have an [available] service and an [unavailable] service with the same service type (field `service`) and equal values in field `limitation`.
 Two limitation entities are equal if thei share the same field `id` or if they both have no `id` and same field values `href` and `content`.